d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 We will read and process the data using `pandas`, an [efficient data analysis toolkit](http://pandas.pydata.org/pandas-docs/stable/), so you will want to make sure that you have `pandas` installed before proceeding further.
-Fortunately, if you're reading in Jupyter, we can install pandas without even leaving the notebook.
+Fortunately, if you are reading in Jupyter, we can install pandas without even leaving the notebook.

 ```{.python .input  n=3}